Melbourne’s Leading Building & Timber Pest Inspection Experts

 Get a Quote Now

-A pre-purchase inspection is a comprehensive evaluation of a property’s condition by a qualified professional inspector.
+A pre-purchase inspection is a comprehensive evaluation of a property’s condition by a qualified professional building inspector in Melbourne.
 The inspection assesses everything from the foundation to the roof, electrical and plumbing systems, and more.
 Getting a pre-purchase inspection protects you from surprises down the line.
 With a building inspection report in hand, you can negotiate repairs with the seller or walk away if the property has serious defects.
 It’s an invaluable investment to ensure the home you’re buying does not have any expensive surprises down the line

 Termites can cause significant damage to homes and other timber structures if left unchecked.
 That’s why scheduling regular professional timber pest inspections is so crucial, especially in areas prone to infestations.
 As a general rule, properties should undergo this specialised inspection annually.
 However, the ideal frequency can vary based on factors like the home’s age, construction materials, and local climate.
 Properties with previous timber pest issues or in high-risk zones may require inspections every 6 months.
 Identifying and resolving timber pest and termite problems early can save you thousands in repair costs.